dknguyen176/seno-project-ecommerce/README.md

 # Ecommerce app
-Made by Nguyen Vu Dang Khoa and Le Minh Hoang
+Made by Nguyen Vu Dang Khoa and Le Minh Hoang.
 This is a project for our Midterm exam on the course CS426 - Mobile Device Application Development.

 Some special features of our app: